Limitations and Improvements of the Intelligent Driver Model (IDM): Conclusions and future work

 \section{Conclusions and future work}

 In this contribution, we have demonstrated the ill-posedness of the rather often used \textbf{intelligent driver model} (IDM) for specific initial datum and have presented some improvements to avoid these problems.
 The proposed work builds a solid foundation for future work on \textbf{1)} Multi-lane traffic with lane-changing.
-The lane-changing requires to know under which condition a car can change lane and how the well-posedness of solutions is affected by the lane change.
-With the proposed improvements, the well-posedness can be guaranteed easily.
+The lane-changing requires to know under which condition a car can change lane and how the well-posedness is affected by the lane change.
 For optimizing lane-changing to smooth traffic and avoid stop and go waves (thus saving energy) we will next consider a suitable hybrid optimal control problem based on the proposed dynamics. \textbf{2)} Signalized junctions/intersection modelled with a form of the IDM also requires the proposed well-posedness in particular as a red traffic light necessitates the vehicles in front of it to stop (velocity becomes zero). \textbf{3)} Stability of solutions with regard to the model parameters and comparison of stability for the different suggested improvements. \textbf{4)} Implementations of the models presented in this article.
-While the numerical work presented above results from \texttt{matlab} \cite{MATLAB} implementations and the use of \texttt{ODE45} and similar routines, it would be interesting to also theoretically study the discretization of these equations with standard finite difference schemes to see what guarantees can be provided for the numerical solutions (for example order of the numerical schemes, error bounds on the numerical solution etc.). \textbf{5)} Finally, it would also be of great interest for the improvements of the IDM model presented here to validate them against field data, or to see if the resulting microsimulation implementations (SUMO \cite{SUMO2018}, Aimsun \cite{aimsun}, etc.) match experimental data for specific choices of numerical parameters.
-In particular, it would be interesting to measure discrepancies with the prior IDM improvements in their implementation, and compare their respective performances.
+While the numerical work presented above results from \texttt{matlab} \cite{MATLAB} implementations and the use of \texttt{ODE45} and similar routines, it would be interesting to also theoretically study the discretization of these equations with standard finite difference schemes to see what guarantees can be provided for the numerical solutions (for example order of the numerical schemes, error bounds on the numerical solution etc.). \textbf{5)} It would also be of great interest for the improvements of the IDM model presented here to validate them against field data, or to see if the resulting microsimulation implementations (SUMO \cite{SUMO2018}, Aimsun \cite{aimsun}, etc.) match experimental data for specific choices of numerical parameters.
+In particular, it would be interesting to measure discrepancies with the prior IDM improvements in their implementation, and compare their respective performances. \textbf{6)} Finally, obtaining a general well-posedness result for the original IDM when restricting specific parameters and input data would be important and will be subject to further study to justify many already available simulation results a posteriori.